LBNL-ETA/CyDER/dev/doc/userGuide/source/build.rst

 .. code-block:: none

   # Windows:
-  > python  parser\CYMDISTWritter.py  -g  C:\test.sxst  -i  test.xml
+  > python parser\CYMDISTWritter.py -g C:\test.sxst -i test.xml -b modelica-buildings

 All file paths can be absolute or relative.
 For readability, the rest of these instructions omit the paths to the script and input files.